Two-dimensional quantum antiferromagnets: Multiple-spin exchange models

 \subsection{RVB phase of the triangular $J_2$--$J_4$ MSE}

 Because of its relevance to solid $^3$He films and Wigner crystals, the MSE model on the triangular lattice has been the subject of many studies.\cite{km97,mkn97,mbl98,ksmn98,mblw98,mlbw99,lmsl00} We will discuss here some properties of the simplest MSE model with up to four-spin cyclic exchange interactions ($J_2 -2J_3$ and $J_4$ only in Eq.~\ref{eq:H26}).
-The classical phase diagram (Fig. \ref{fig:phasediagMSE}) of this model has been studied by Kubo and collaborators\cite{km97,mkn97} and the quantum one has been roughly scanned in Ref.\cite{lmsl00}: we will mainly focus on the short-ranged RVB spin liquid (see Fig.~\ref{fig:phasediagMSE}), which is probably {\it the first RVB SL encountered in an SU(2)-symmetric spin model}.
+The classical phase diagram (Fig. \ref{fig:phasediagMSE}) of this model has been studied by Kubo and collaborators\cite{km97,mkn97} and the quantum one has been roughly scanned in Ref.\cite{lmsl00}: we will mainly focus on the short-range RVB spin liquid (see Fig.~\ref{fig:phasediagMSE}), which might be {\it the first RVB SL encountered in an SU(2)-symmetric spin model}.